Eschatologue/CM_wiki/docs/character-creation/option/artificer-infusion.md

 ### Enhanced Defense

-*Prerequisite: A suit of armor or a shield*
+*Prerequisite: A suit of armour or a shield*

-A creature gains a +1 bonus to Armor Class while wearing (armor) or wielding (shield) the infused item.
+A creature gains a +1 bonus to Armour Class while wearing (armour) or wielding (shield) the infused item.

 The bonus increases to +2 when you reach 10th level in this class.